 On the backside of each backplane are several connectors.
 The following illustration identifies each.

 Label Description

-Α Power connector
+Α SMBus-Out cable connector for multi-backplane support

 В 4-port Mini-SAS cable connectors

-С SMBus-In cable connector - From Server board
+С SMBus-In cable connector - From Server board or other backplane

+D Power connector